zyf0717/zyf0717.github.io/_posts/2025-08-27-building-llamacpp-strix-halo.markdown

 - They may not enable Vulkan cooperative matrix support (`VK_KHR_cooperative_matrix`).
 - There may only be GUI control over per-model parameters (flash-attention, KV quantization, offloading etc.), making headless operation inconvenient.

 In particular, GPT-5 highlighted that as of 27 Aug 2025, LM Studio’s shipped `llama.cpp` runtimes have not been built with Vulkan SDK versions that enable `VK_KHR_cooperative_matrix` (or newer cooperative-matrix extensions).
-In the case of gpt-oss-120b on Strix Halo, GPT-5 also estimated a token-generation improvement from ~30 t/s to ~50 t/s—an uplift of 67%—if this cooperative matrix multiplication is enabled.

 Following a build on Ubuntu 24.04, results show that a local build of `llama.cpp` does indeed unlock a significantly faster Vulkan path for Strix Halo.